- Conditions & treatments

 - being in close contact with someone who has giardia – eg, people living in the same house or if you’re looking after someone who has giardia

-Part of the Ministry of Agriculture and Forestry (MAF).
+Part of the Ministry for Primary Industries.
 Information on safe food handling and preparation.

 Better Health Channel